 Inside the room, everyone is given a free rock that glows when the lights go off.
 Along with our teeth, diamonds and lint!

-I call this guy’s job the Mangler – cause he works a huge cord that if it gets loose can mangle him to shreds within seconds
+I call this guy’s job the Mangler – because he works a huge cord that if it gets loose can mangle him to shreds within seconds

 This guy is actually called two fingers – even the dummy they use has 2 fingers because the person who used to have this job had to push rocks down chutes.
 And it was extremely common for his index finger and middle finger to get caught and ripped off.